- Introduction to a new series: Reflect Better.

 Tim has been teaching in Langley British Columbia for over 25 years.
 He is a science teacher, particularly astronomy, which is a course he has developed into a full credit senior science course.
 In his school, he is known as AstroStephenson.
 Way back at the beginning of his teaching career, he wrote a book, really to himself, that contained his teaching philosophy.
 It was a project that would define his career.
 He is a possibility thinker, a dreamer and a doer, an innovator.

 From the very beginning, he knew that he wanted to teach by putting students and relationships ahead of content, and putting experiences and emotions ahead of curriculum.
-The result has been a long career of rich and rewarding experiences for both himself and his students.
-He’d like to share those experiences with you and give you some insight from both near the beginning of his career and now near the end.
+The result has been a long career of rich and rewarding experiences for both himself and his students, the pinnacle being in 2018 when he was the recipient of the Prime Minister’s Award for Teaching Excellence.